 You may be surprised to learn that the origin of Xmas dates back nearly 1,000 years.
-This very old, and sometimes controversial, abbreviation has its roots in the Greek language.
-Learning about its origins is a fascinating part of holiday linguistic history.
+This very old, and sometimes controversial, abbreviation actually has its roots in the Greek language.

 Origin of Xmas: More Than an Abbreviation

 Like many words in the English language, Xmas has its origins in Greek.
 The Greek word for Christ is Christós, and the first letter of Christós is Chi.
 Written in the Greek alphabet, Chi is Χ. Over time, X became an abbreviation for Christ, and Christmas became Xmas.

 A Timeline of Xmas: From Scholarly Shorthand to Casual Use

 New words and abbreviations don’t enter common usage overnight.
 It takes multiple uses for them to become standard practice or an easily recognized term.
 Here’s the 1,000-year progression Xmas took in its journey to becoming a Christmas abbreviation.

 The first use of this abbreviation dates from A.D.
 1021 when a scholar used Xp̄es for Christmas in the Anglo Saxon Chronicles.
 Writing on expensive parchment paper, the scholar was likely trying to be frugal and save space on the page.